Rule 5122-40-06 | Medication assisted treatment administration.

 (h) Any other requirements pursuant to rules adopted by the state board of pharmacy.

-(Q) An individual must be a patient of a opioid treatment program licensed by the department in order to receive medication assisted treatment under the provisions of this rule except as otherwise provided in this rule.
+(Q) An individual must be a patient of a opioid treatment program licensed by the department in order to receive medication under the provisions of this rule except as otherwise provided in this rule.

-(R) A patient may attend a different opioid treatment program if prior approval is obtained from the patient's medical director or program physician to receive services on a temporary basis from another opioid treatment program licensed under this chapter or by SAMHSA.
+(R) A patient may attend a different opioid treatment program if prior approval is obtained from the patient's medical director or prescriber to receive services on a temporary basis from another opioid treatment program licensed under this chapter or by SAMHSA.
 The approval shall be noted in the patient's record and shall include the following documentation:

 (1) The patient's signed and dated consent for disclosing identifying information to the program which will provide services on a temporary basis;